 Username/Password authentication.
 This method is used for log in to the m3ter Console.

 Service authentication using a Bearer Token for API calls.
 This method is used for programmatic access via API calls.

-The two authentication methods correspond to two types of user recognized in the platform:
+These authentication methods allow different types of user to access to the m3ter platform:

 Service Users represent the automated processes you want to grant access to your Organization.
 Service Users will use service authentication to gain access to the m3ter platform.

 Tip: More on User Types?
 For more details on the types of user supported in m3ter, see Managing your Users.

 To support these two authentication methods for different types of user, we maintain two authorization flows: